 Migratory birds love to fly through Marin County too, creating great Marin County bird-watching opportunities throughout the winter.
 Bald eagles are making a big comeback in Marin County, providing a rare opportunity to see these incredible birds in the winter months.
-Mountain bluebirds, warblers and long-tailed ducks also breeze through during wintertime.
-You can catch sights of these of these amazing birds at Muir Woods and Mount Tamalpais, and naturally, the Audubon Canyon Ranch.
+Mountain bluebirds, warblers, and long-tailed ducks also breeze through during wintertime.
+You can catch sights of these amazing birds at Muir Woods and Mount Tamalpais, and naturally, the Audubon Canyon Ranch.

 Winter Kayaking and Water Sports

 The water’s great in Marin County, even in the winter.
 Kayaking, stand up paddleboarding and canoeing opportunities await and the experts are ready to help.